CSCfi/csc-user-guide/docs/apps/qgis.md

 __QGIS__ has been installed in two different ways to Puhti.
 The Singularity installation is a container installation which makes it somewhat faster compared to the older conda installation.
 QGIS is available in Puhti with following versions:

-* 3.16 in a singularity container
+* 3.16 in a singularity container: qgis module
-* 3.14 via conda in geoconda-3.8
+* 3.14 via conda in geoconda-3.8 module
-* 3.10 via conda in geoconda-3.7
+* 3.10 via conda in geoconda-3.7 module

 ## Usage